Teaching in HCMC With Girlfriend & Daughter

 District 7 (Phu Me Hung) was built to accommodate foreign workers and is occupied mostly by Koreans and Singaporeans.
 It is a very quiet, peaceful and well-guarded part of the city.

-It's modeled after the typical small suburban town in the
+It's modeled after the typical small suburban town in the mid-west of America.

 The best hospital is the Franco-Vietnamese Hospital in District 7.
 There is also a nice 8 hole golf course; a beauty, hair and makeup salon for women and some of the best and most expensive restaurants (Thai, Korean, Italian) in the City.